Student General Rules And Guidelines

 I. The term "harassment" means conduct that is so severe, pervasive, and objectively offensive that it unreasonably interferes with a person's College employment, academic performance or participation in College programs or activities and creates a working, learning, program or activity environment that a reasonable person would find intimidating, hostile or offensive.
 The conduct does not have to be threatening and may include deliberate and persistent communication that disturbs the recipient.

-J. The term "Judicial Board" means a group of persons authorized by the Dean of Student Services (or his or her designee) to consider whether a student has violated the Student Code or to review the sanction(s) imposed by the Dean of Student Services (or his or her designee) if requested by the accused.
+J. The term "Judicial Board" means a group of persons authorized by the Dean of Student Affairs (or his or her designee) to consider whether a student has violated the Student Code or to review the sanction(s) imposed by the Dean of Student Affairs (or his or her designee) if requested by the accused.

 L. The term "cheating" includes, but is not limited to attempted or actual: (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; (3) the acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff; (4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion for the purposes of academic credit; (5) allowing or participating in cheating by other students; or (6) other acts of dishonesty within the College but outside of the classroom.